Safe and Sound Protocol

 Safe and Sound Protocol In-Office –

-Firstly, you will fill out two forms, one for your medical history and one for your sensitivity to environmental stimulus.
-Secondly, a free 15-minute session to go over the results and determine if SSP is right for your condition.
-If you are a good fit for this therapy, five consecutive 70 – minute sessions are scheduled.
+Firstly, you will fill out two forms, one for your medical history and one for your sensitivity to environmental stimuli.
+Secondly, you will schedule a free 15-minute session to review the results and determine if SSP suits your condition.
+Finally, if you are a good fit for this therapy, you will be scheduled for a 50-minute session to set up the music player on your phone and instructed on the protocol for the first stage of the treatment.
+This first stage will include one or more rounds of listening 30 minutes daily for ten days.
+Additionally, during the set-up session, we will schedule five consecutive 80-minute sessions where the therapist will observe you to ensure the sessions go optimally.

 You will wear comfortable clothes for your sessions and sit or lay down for the duration of the treatment.
 The therapy consists of listening intently to specialized therapeutic music with headphones while in a safe and calm state.
 Your therapist will observe your stress level using a combination of visual observation and data from a biofeedback monitor.
 If you show signs of elevated stress, short brakes are used to help you calm down, before therapy is resumed.

-ZOOM Home Programs – Firstly, you will fill out two forms, one for your medical history and one for your sensitivity to environmental stimulus.
-Secondly, a free 15-minute session to go over the results and determine if SSP is right for your condition.
-If you are a good fit for this therapy, you will be scheduled for five consecutive 70 – minute ZOOM sessions or ten consecutive 40 – minute sessions depending on which is most appropriate.
+ZOOM Home Program – Firstly, you will fill out two forms, one for your medical history and one for your sensitivity to environmental stimuli.
+Secondly, you will schedule a free 15-minute session to review the results and determine if SSP suits your condition.
+Finally, if you are a good fit for this therapy, you will be scheduled for a 50-minute session to set up the music player on your phone and instructed on the protocol for the first stage of the treatment.
+This first stage will include one or more rounds of listening 30 minutes daily for ten days.
+Additionally, during the set-up session, we will schedule five consecutive 80-minute Zoom sessions where the therapist will observe you to ensure the sessions go optimally.

 The SSP is best used together with other therapies